BeanstalkFarms/Beanstalk/projects/subgraph-beanstalk/README.md

 ### Testing

 To test with Docker, the first time you will need to run `yarn run graph test -d`.
-This will build the docker images.
+This will build the `matchstick` Docker image.
 Then, you can use the `yarn testd` script to run all tests.
-I have found running in docker to be preferred since otherwise there can be issues with console output and some test cases fail silently.
+Alternatively, use `yarn testd-named <TestName1> ...` to run specific tests.
+I have found running in Docker to be preferred since otherwise there can be issues with console output and some test cases fail silently.

-If you would like to run specific tests, you can do so by specifying the name of the test in all lowercase.
-When running in docker, add this flag to the start of the command `-e ARGS="<testname>"` right after `docker run`.
-You can find the full command inside `package.json` (be sure to remove the escape characters if running in the terminal).